 However, before we start we want to briefly touch on the 4-coat paint system.
 You may not be as familiar with 4-coat paint systems as they are older and advances in technology have made them almost obsolete.
 Therefore, our blog post focuses on the more common 2-coat and 3-coat pain systems.

-So, what’s the difference between 2-coat and 3-coat paint systems?
+What’s the difference between 2-coat and 3-coat PVDF paint systems?

 Ordering Samples

 Should you order a lab sample in both 2-coat and 3-coat to compare?
-Most of the time this is not necessary for visual purposes.
+We don’t recommend this.
 Both lab samples will look identical, and these lab samples are for visual purposes, not for technical evaluation.
 However there are times when matching a finish, it can only by matched in either the 2 or 3 coat finish, but not both.
 We recommend that you leave the decision on whether to have a 2-Coat or a 3-Coat to the experts at Fairview who know the application and understand the coating processes and how coloring and longevity are affected by the option of 2 or 3 coat paint systems.

 Contact us to tell us about your custom color project and to request samples!